fabinhojorge/nfe-py/README.md

 # nfe-py
-This projects consumes the Arquivei's API to fetch a list of NFE
+This projects consumes the Arquivei's API to fetch a list of NFEs